 5. A Meaningful Onesie.
 These days, you can find a onesie that says pretty much anything for $10 or less, so consider giving one that displays something meaningful to the couple, like their hometown or school mascot, as the staff at The Emily Post Institute suggests.

 6. Homemade Baby Gear.
 If you’re crafty, consider making a gift, like knitting or sewing a baby blanket, or creating a homemade baby advice book with your favorite tips.
 Other homemade baby gear gift ideas include making a memory box for storing baby mementos, as TheDollarStretcher.com suggests.

 7. Clearance Items.
 Finally, be sure to check out the clearance and sale sections at local and online baby and dollar stores for cute items at discount prices.

-You can find more baby gift advice over at Hint Mama, including ideas for 2nd (3rd or 4th) baby gifts, advice on waste-of-money products to skip buying and details on inexpensive toys that may work as gifts.
+You can find more baby gift advice over at Hint Mama, including ideas for second, third or fourth baby gifts and advice on waste-of-money products to skip buying.
 What are your favorite budget baby shower gifts?